Home » CTO Spotlight: Kevin McCarthy

 Kevin McCarthy, Chief Technology Officer

-With forty years of experience on thousands of positioning systems, Kevin possesses an unparalleled knowledge of all aspects of precision motion.
+With over forty years of experience on thousands of positioning systems, Kevin possesses an unparalleled knowledge of all aspects of precision motion.
 With his physics and optics background, and years of experience designing custom solutions in cutting edge fields, Kevin brings exceptional context sensitivity to understanding customer's underlying needs.

 Kevin's expertise goes far beyond his precision motion core.
 Kevin is as comfortable discussing the latest developments in camera and optics technologies, DNA sequencing, and fluorescence microscopy as he is discussing astronomy, AFMs, semiconduction inspection, fiber optic positioning, satellites, or any number of additional precision motion use cases.